 Donnellon has been a critical factor CallRail’s rapid growth and success since joining the company in 2018 CallRail’s senior director of marketing and sales, Donnellon, is in charge of all aspects of marketing and sales at CallRail, including the overall brand experience, go-to-market strategy, and execution, as well as sales revenue operations.

 CallRail is searching for an experienced business development leader to lead its sales team.
 She brings CallRail her track record of developing high-performing, data-driven, customer-centric teams in a culture of transparency and care for one another.
 Donnellon truly likes mentoring and teaching the next generation of leaders.

 Donnellon is a seasoned SaaS and technology expert.
 Dan worked as a VP of marketing at Blackbaud before joining CallRail, leading the transition to SaaS.
 She has a passion for assisting non-profit organisations and startups leverage tech solutions in developing and being successful and feels fortunate to have done this throughout her career.
 She earned her Bachelor of Arts degree from The Ohio State University.

-She is the Chief Customer Officer at Guru, a knowledge management solution that promises to deliver clients all necessary information to speed up research time and improve skills-based efficiency.
-Anne has overseen major advancements in blockchain and AI, machine learning, and data science ? areas where she is responsible.
+She is the Chief Customer Officer at Guru, a knowledge management solution that promises to deliver clients all the necessary information to speed up research time and improve skills-based efficiency.
+Anne has overseen major advancements in blockchain and AI, machine learning, and data science — areas where she is responsible.

 Guru is now known as a world-class AI knowledge management solution.
 Raimondi is a prominent technologist, investor, entrepreneur, and educator known for his 20 years of experience successfully leading growth for B2B and B2C businesses, from startups to nationally renowned brands.